danialhalo/AcuAutomate/README.md

   -h, --help   show this help message and exit
 ```

-## Scan Action
+## Scan Actions
-For launching the scan you need to use the scan action:
+For launching the scan you need to use the scan actions:
 ```bash
 xubuntu:~/acunetix-cli$ ./AcuAutomate.py scan -h